HMPNK/HANNO/README.md

 ![image](https://github.com/user-attachments/assets/49fcbffd-3c4b-446d-b017-15c6cc38ad20)

 Very recently, LiftOn, a tool similar to HANNO (both use combinations of minimap2 and miniprot), has been made available by the Salzberg lab (https://www.biorxiv.org/content/10.1101/2024.05.16.593026v1).
 Comparing both tools by transfering the _Lagopus leucura_ RefSeq Annotation to _Gallus gallus_ (divergence time ~36 MYA) showed highly similar results (the longest CDS model per gene were compared to the chicken reference annotation).
-Though both tools have their pro's and cons, HANNO is still faster and scales better with multi-threading.
+Though both tools have their pro's and con's, HANNO is still faster and scales better with multi-threading.
+These test also show that the main computational bootleneck of HANNO is the functional annotation steps (BUSCO and eggNog) and not the gene-modelling.

 ![image](https://github.com/user-attachments/assets/01994cf2-8823-4ee3-b957-670ce88343f9)